 How cancer can make you feel

-You can be positive and think positively without always feeling cheerful or optimistic.
+You can be hopeful and think positively without always feeling cheerful or optimistic.

-Feeling upset and frightened can be a sign of strength and may reflect your courage in facing up to an uncertain future.
-But sometimes, it can help to try to change negative thoughts into something more positive when they come into your head.
-This takes practice.
+Feeling upset and frightened can be a sign of strength.
+It may reflect your courage in facing up to an uncertain future.
+But sometimes, it is important to put these worries aside and have moments where you focus on positive things.

-It is fine to cry if you need to.
+It is fine to cry if you need to, and it can provide a great release.
 If you feel very angry, find a safe way to express this.

-You could try exercise or listen to very loud music.
+You could try doing physical activity, listening to very loud music or watching something emotional.
 Sometimes they really can help.

 A good rule of thumb is to stick to what you know is true.